RTcmix/rtcmix.github.io/tutorials/osc.md

 }
 ```
 1. Each must return a float value, usually set to the status of the operation (0 == success).
-2. Each must take a single list (array) as the sole argument.
-This is the array mentioned above which contains all the possibly-converted arguments.
+2. Each must take a string and a list (array) as the arguments.
+The *path* argument is the path that was sent to the OSC server to trigger this handler. *arglist* is the array mentioned above which contains all the possibly-converted arguments.
 The *name* of the argument list variable can be anything you chose, of course.

 And here lies the power and flexibility:  In this handler (or any other handler), *you can do whatever you want* that is legal Minc code.
 You could generate an entire 20-minute composition if you chose to!
 Whatever is possible within a Minc score file is possible here.
 #### Defining and Registering Minc message handlers